 With an average of 320 days of sunshine per year, doing a tri at the Townsville Triathlon Festival is a no-brainer.

 Aspiring and seasoned triathletes can swim, bike and run their way around The Strand and conquer every race under the sun (literally) over the three-day event as competitors can participate in as many races as their legs allow.

 While the Triathlon Queensland Club Championships is what all the serious triathletes have in their sights, there’s something for everyone to get active in – from the 1300 Smiles Kids Try to the newly added 1km Ocean Swim.

 Insiders tip: Get yourself an unlimited racing package which includes entry to all nine events and even ‘recover and rest’ perks.
-After the race, treat yourself to a sweet serving of gelato from Juliette’s Gelateria.
-You’ve earned it.
+After the race, treat yourself to a couple of days on Magnetic Island.